propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 ---
 # Working with Symfony2 - Introduction #

-If you are interested to work with Propel2 with Symfony2, you should consider to use the [PropelBundle](https://github.com/propelorm/PropelBundle).
+If you are interested to work with Propel2 with Symfony2, you should consider using the [PropelBundle](https://github.com/propelorm/PropelBundle).

 ## Installation ##